ticaki/ioBroker.weather-warnings/README.md

 ### **WORK IN PROGRESS**
 * (ticaki) fixed: warntype filter
 * (ticaki) fixed: if every provider except zamg is deactivated in the notifications - no message went out
+* (ticaki) fixed: downgrade a dependency for compatibility with node 18

 ### 0.6.9 (2024-11-10)
 * (ticaki) added missing text (settings - alexa - soundtable)